-These three values provide different estimations of the quantity of multimodal activity related to the emotion.
-The correlation analysis suggests that measures (1) and (2) are significatively correlated (r = 0,64, p < 0,05).
-This shows that the automatic processing of our 10 videos validates the manual annotation of activation at the global level of each video.
+The correlation analysis suggests that measures (1) and (2) are significantly correlated (r = 0.64, p < 0.05).
+This shows that the automatic processing of our ten videos validates the manual annotation of activation at the global level of each video.